TransformativeTimes/multi-layer-systems-map/README.md

 ## How to use

-### Interact with the nodes
+### Interact with the data
-- Click on nodes to view detailed descriptions
-- Hover over nodes to see connection highlights
+- Click on the nodes to view their data and respective connections with other nodes — Explore the side panel to navigate the data in a list form — Select tags to filter data in the visualization and in the side panel
 - Use mouse/touch controls to rotate and zoom the 3D view

 ### Keyboard shortcuts